-“ConocoPhillips was pivotal in the early commercialization of our Advantage System, enabling us to bring our Rigless technology to the marketplace, and serving as a reliable partner to show the cost savings and productivity optimization that operators enjoy with this product,” stated Alex Kosmala, President and CEO of Artificial Lift Company.
-“Regardless of the difficult well conditions presented in West Texas, Advantage System continues to operate for ConocoPhillips from this test well.
-We look forward to future success with the West Texas test well installation.”
+“ConocoPhillips was pivotal in the early commercialization of our rigless ESP conveyance system, enabling us to bring our technology to the marketplace and serving as a reliable partner in proving the cost savings and productivity optimization that operators enjoy with this product,” said Alex Kosmala, ALC President and CEO.
+“Regardless of the difficult well conditions in West Texas, the system continues to operate reliably in this test well.
+We look forward to future success with the West Texas installation.”

-“I was pleased that we accomplished our goal of pulling and rerunning the Advantage System,” stated John Patterson, global production engineering chief for ConocoPhillips.
-“We discovered that the harsh down-hole environment caused a hole in the bottom of the lower seal section shorting the motor, which halted the operation.
-Notwithstanding the amount of scale recovered with the equipment, we were able to plug back into the down-hole wet connector and it worked on the first try.
-There are now six plug-ins to the same down-hole wet connect which have demonstrated system repeatability in a vertical well.”
+“I am pleased that we accomplished our goal of pulling and rerunning the rigless ESP system,” stated John Patterson, ConocoPhillips Global Production Engineering Chief.
+“We discovered that the harsh downhole environment had created a hole in the bottom of the lower seal section, shorting the motor and halting the operation.
+Notwithstanding the amount of scale recovered with the equipment, we were able to plug back into the downhole wet connector and it worked on the first try.
+There have now been six plug-ins to the same downhole wet connect, demonstrating system repeatability in a vertical well.”

 The slickline-deployable ALC system ESP includes a light and compact permanent magnet motor and it is compatible with industry-standard surface and downhole hardware.
 Eliminating the requirement of a rig for intervention reduces downtime for operators, and creates significant cost savings.